mckennalab/FlashFry/README.md

 #### Why are some scores NA?

 If the scoring metric is unable to produce a score for the specified guide it will output NA.
-This commonly happens when there isn't enough sequence context on either side of a guide for the on-target scoring.
+This commonly happens when there isn't enough sequence context on either side of a guide for the on-target scoring, which can occur if the guide sits near the beginning or end of the input fasta file.

 #### How do we score the CFD from Doench 2016?

-The CFD scores how likely a guide is to cut a specific off-target, with 1 being an exact match, and 0 being no activity.
+The CFD scores describes how likely a guide is to cut a specific off-target, with 1 being an exact match, and 0 being no activity.
 It's a little unclear of the best way to combine this over a set of off-targets.
 For instance if a guide edits one off-target site with a score or 0.8 and another off-target with a score of 0.2, what score do we use for the guide?
 We currently list the highest score -- the score from the off-target that's the most likely to be edited.
 It would be possible to use an aggregation score similiar to the crispr.mit.edu, where all off-targets downweight the overall score.